 Associate Professor of Fine Arts, Art, Media and Technology

-Anthony Aziz has been a member of full-time faculty at Parsons since 2001, and is currently Associate Professor of Fine Arts and Photography.
-He is an artist and photographer specializing in digital imaging, and a collaborator in the team of Aziz + Cucher.
-Since 1991, the team has exhibited photography, sculpture, and video installations in museums and festivals world-wide, including the Venice Biennale, The Biennale de Lyon, the Cooper Hewitt Design Museum in New York, the New Museum of Contemporary Art in New York, the San Francisco Museum of Modern Art, the List Visual Art Center at MIT, the Museo Nacional Centro de Arte Reina Sofia in Madrid, the National Gallery of Berlin, the National Gallery of Australia, and the Fondation Cartier in Paris.
-His work has been published in the New Yorker, New York Times, the Village Voice, Art in America, ArtForum, ArtNews, FlashArt, October, Cabinet and Parkett.
-The work of Aziz+Cucher was included in ART+TODAY published by Phaidon Press, 2008.
+Anthony Aziz has been a full time faculty member since 2001 and is currently the Program Director of the BFA Fine Arts Program.
+He is an artist specializing in digital imaging, and a collaborator in the team of Aziz + Cucher and they have exhibited their photography, sculpture, animation and video installations in museums and festivals world-wide, including the Venice Biennale, The Biennale de Lyon, the New Museum of Contemporary Art in New York, the San Francisco Museum of Modern Art, the List Visual Art Center at MIT, the National Gallery of Berlin, the National Gallery of Australia, and the Fondation Cartier in Paris.
+His work has been published in the New Yorker, New York Times, Art in America, ArtForum, ArtNews, FlashArt, October, Cabinet and Parkett.
 Aziz received his MFA from the San Francisco Art Institute in 1990, and is the recipient of awards from the National Endowment for the Arts, the Pollock-Krasner Foundation, and the New York Foundation for the Arts.
-Aziz+Cucher have a solo exhibition scheduled for Spring 2012 at the Indianapolis Museum of Art, which will be accompanied by a catalog raisonee featuring work produced during their 20 year collaboration.
+Aziz+Cucher recently had a solo exhibition at the Indianapolis Museum of Art which was accompanied by a catalog published by Hatje Cantz, Germany.